 The cost, accumulated amortization, and method used of the leased of property must be disclosed.
 (3065.73)

-For a capital lease obligation: the interest rate, interest expense, maturity date, and amount outstanding must be disclosed, and the aggregate amount of payments in each of the next five years.
-(3065.73 - .76)
+For a capital lease of property, plant and equipment: the interest rate, interest expense, maturity date, and amount outstanding must be disclosed, and the aggregate amount of payments in each of the next five years.
+(3065.74 - .76)

-For an operating lease obligation, the future minimum payment for the next five years must be disclosed, unless the obligation is only one year or less.
+For an operating lease, the future minimum payment for the next five years must be disclosed, unless the obligation is only one year or less.
 (3065.77)